huacnlee/rails-settings-cached/README.md

 ## Readonly field

-You may also want use Setting in these locations:
+You may also want use Setting before Rails initialize:

 ```
-config/application.rb
 config/environments/*.rb
 ```